gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The lay person cannot evaluate the climate scientist's claim on its technical merits.
-They can only evaluate the performance — the confidence, the communication skill, the social proof of followers and credentials.
+They can only evaluate the performance: the confidence, the communication skill, the social proof of followers and credentials.

+This means:
-This means: for the non-expert, performance and expertise are indistinguishable.
+for the non-expert,
+performance and expertise are indistinguishable.

 The produced expert has learned